jdugan1024/django-kiosk/README.rst

 that you define clickable regions for.
 The root page is called index, so the first page you should create should have a name of index.
 Create this index page and upload an image via the admin interface.
 Once that page is created you should be able to see your image by going to: http://localhost:8000/.
+The current templates assume that the pages are 1080p (1920x1080 pixels).

 Creating popups
 ...............